Skip to main content

 Fax: 301-766-8695

 The Washington County Public Schools School Health Program promotes optimal health and safety among our students to support achievement of academic success.
 In addition to our students, our staff and community are also an important part of our focus for a healthy and safe environment and self.
-In collaboration with Meritus Medical Center, WCPS provides health services and health education in each of our schools.
+WCPS provides health services and health education in each of our schools in collaboration with Meritus Medical Center and the Washington County Health Department.

 Medications/Treatments

-If a medication or treatment is necessary during the school day, the parent/guardian(s) must provide a written physician order from the student’s healthcare provider for all prescription and over-the-counter medications or treatments.
+If a medication or treatment is necessary during the school day, the parent/legal guardian(s) must provide a written physician order signed by a licensed health care provider.
+An order is needed for all prescription and over-the-counter medications and treatments.

 Health Forms for Enrollment